ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 return await Deployment.RunAsync(() =>
 {
     // Create an Azure Resource Group
-    var resourceGroup = new Pulumi.AzureNative.Resources.ResourceGroup("resourceGroup");
+    var resourceGroup = new Pulumi.AzureNative.Resources.ResourceGroup("myresourceGroup");

-    // Create an Azure Redis Cache instance var redisCache = new Redis("redisCache", new RedisArgs {
+    // Create an Azure Redis Cache instance var redisCache = new Redis("myredisCache", new RedisArgs {
         ResourceGroupName = resourceGroup.Name,
         Location = resourceGroup.Location, // Use the same location as the resource group